lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 - Direct SCL and SDA control in "Override mode" (for debugging)
 - SCL and SDA ports mapped to I/O via the pinmux.
 - Interrupts in the host mode for FMT and RX FIFO overflow, target NACK, SCL/SDA signal interference, timeout, unstable SDA signal levels, and transaction complete
-- Interrupts in the target mode for TX FIFO empty during a read, TX FIFO nonempty at the end of a read, TX and ACQ FIFO overflow, and host sending STOP after ACK
+- Interrupts in the target mode for TX FIFO empty during a read, TX FIFO nonempty at the end of a read, TX and ACQ FIFO overflow, host sending STOP after ACK, and host ceasing to send SCL pulses during an ongoing transaction

 <sup>1</sup> lowRISC is avoiding the fraught terms master/slave and defaulting to host/target where applicable.